peruvian ceviche

 peruvian ceviche taste

 This dish is much more than raw fish covered with lemon juice or lime juice.
-Ingredients such as coriander, onions, tomatoes, peppers, and different types of Peruvian peppers are usually mixed with Peruvian seafood.
+Ingredients such as coriander, onions, tomatoes, peppers, and different types of Peruvian peppers enhance the flavor of the popular Peruvian seafood.
 Have into consideration that different regions use different ingredients for the dish.

 If you are outside of Peru, you can still try preparing this dish.
 To make a great ceviche, choosing sushi-friendly fish is a good idea.
-This has to be fresh fish that has not been previously frozen.
-In Peru, you will find this dish served with fried potatoes.
+Please, take note, this has to be fresh fish that has not been previously frozen.

 peruvian ceviche history

 This Peruvian national dish has a history of more than 500 years and originated in the Andean countries.
-Academia and scholars assert that Peruvian ceviche was born in the Moche culture before the Incas between 100 and 700 AD.
-After its birth, it slowly spread to other South American countries, thus gaining widespread popularity.
+Academia and scholars assert that Ceviche was born in the Moche culture before the Incas between 100 and 700 AD.
+After, this fish dish slowly spread to other South American countries, thus gaining widespread popularity.
 Over the years, this dish has adapted to the emerging Peruvian gastronomy and the tastes of many tourists who frequent the country.
-Even the taste and preparation of this dish will vary depending on your location in Peru.
-Although it must be realized that there are many other traditional Peruvian cuisines.
-Therefore, Peruvian Ceviche is not the only fun thing to try in all of Peru.

 peruvian ceviche origins

 Despite the great history of Ceviche, many still doubt its true origin.
-Since this dish is not only limited to the Peru region, you can find it throughout Mexico, Colombia, Ecuador, Chile, and many other Latin American countries.
-So, Is Ceviche Mexican or Peruvian?
-The historical evidence and our great tradition only seem to indicate that the ceviche is 100% Peruvian.
+Peru region is not the only country of this dish, you can find it throughout Mexico, Colombia, Ecuador, Chile, and many other Latin American countries.
+So, Is its origin Mexican or Peruvian?
+The historical evidence and our great tradition only seem to indicate that it is 100% Peruvian.
 But this does not mean that it does not exist outside of Peru.
-Its simple preparation has made it a world dish during the different coastal regions of the world.
+Its simple preparation has made it a world dish in the different coastal regions of the world.

 Peruvian Ceviche is believed to have been born in the Moche culture, a coastal civilization.
 This culture flourished in the present north of Peru more than 2000 years ago.
-It is believed that the Moche marinated the fish with a kind of fermented juice of the not-so-well-known banana passion fruit, known as Curuba in Peru.
-But other more recent research shows that fish used to be marinated with Chicha during the time of the Inca Empire.
+The Moche marinated the fish with a kind of fermented juice of the not-so-well-known banana passion fruit, known as Curuba in Peru.
+But other more recent research also demonstrates the Incas marinated the fish with Chicha.
 This is a fermented drink of the quite popular Andean culture.

 Although other chronicles report that fish was consumed differently along the Peruvian coast.
 Especially before the arrival of the Europeans.
 It is believed that the natives consumed fish with chili pepper and salt.
 And along with the arrival of citrus, the natives only changed the method of preparation.
 But the essence of the dish remains exactly the same.